 International mission trips help us to see how most of the rest of the world lives and the challenges they face every day.
 Everyone who goes on one of these trips proclaims that they got more out of the trip than they gave.
 Please click on one of the tabs below to learn about the international missionaries we currently support.

-ICDM is in it’s 29th year of ministry in Haiti led by Reverend Yvan Pierre.
+ICDM has been ministering in Haiti for more than 30 years and is led by Reverend Yvan Pierre.
 Six out of ten Haitians cannot read or write.
 Because of this, ICDM seeks to educate, equip and empower God’s people to respond to God’s call.
-Reverend Pierre is working to train and equip women and men to spread the Gospel of Jesus Christ throughout Haiti.
-Through the school of Evangelism and the Portable Bible School, they have trained over 4,000 pastors and Christian leaders.
+Reverend Pierre is working to train women and men to spread the Gospel of Jesus Christ throughout Haiti.
+Through the school of Evangelism and the Portable Bible School, they have trained and sent out over 4,000 pastors and Christian leaders.
 ICDM’s Christian-based elementary school educates and cares for over 600 students and their families located in Bayonnais, Gonaives.

-The ministry of the New Life Center, led by Pastor Delbert and Sandy Groves, include health education, construction and distribution of P.E.T.s (Personal Energy Transportation) for the disabled, learning and computer labs, English education, and other training ministries, all with the goal of sharing the love and life of our Lord Jesus Christ.
+The ministry of the New Life Center (NLC), led by Pastor Delbert and Sandy Groves, include health education, construction and distribution of P.E.T.s (Personal Energy Transportation) for the disabled, learning and computer labs, English education, and other training ministries, all with the goal of sharing the love and life of our Lord Jesus Christ.
 The current focus is on church leadership and spiritual growth training.
 NLC Zambia has as their goal to construct two new church buildings a year alongside local pastors and their congregations.
-Through the Heritage Faith Promise and sweat equity, we have partnered with other churches to build five churches in the past years.
-The United Methodist Church has asked Delbert and Sandy to expand what they have done in central and northern Zambia into the southern part of Zambia with a second base in Livingstone opening up new churches there.
+Through the Heritage Faith Promise and sweat equity, we have partnered with NLC to build five churches in the past years.
+The United Methodist Church has asked Delbert and Sandy to expand what they have done in central and northern Zambia into the southern part of the county to establish a second base in Livingstone opening up new churches there.

-Daniel’s mission has been involved in sending groups on short-term mission trips to fishing villages in the remote areas of south Brazil and other places abroad such as Haiti and Mozambique to provide education and health services, work on self-sustaining projects and spread the Gospel message of Jesus Christ.
-He has sent more than 100 groups, impacting the lives of the people where they work and also impacting the lives of the participants on the mission trips.
+Daniel’s mission has been involved in sending groups on short-term mission trips mainly to fishing villages in the remote areas of southern Brazil but also to Haiti and Mozambique to provide education and health services, work on self-sustaining projects and spread the Gospel message of Jesus Christ.
+He has sent more than 100 groups, several from Heritage, impacting the lives of the local people but also impacting the lives of the participants on the mission trips.
 Daniel’s current focus is on building a fish processing plant in Ariri, Brazil so the fishermen can receive fair payment for their catch and be able to better the lives of their families and the community.

 The mountainous regions of Southeast Asia are home to many unreached people groups who have their own languages and cultures and whose villages extend across national borders.
 T & J, along with their family, have been sent to one such group known as the Tai Dam (meaning Black Tai).
 There are currently one million Tai Dam, most of whom have never met a Christian or heard of Jesus Christ.
 But T & J have a vision of seeing a church in every Tai Dam village and seeing every Tai Dam family encounter the Good News of Jesus.
 The first years were spent learning their language, getting to know them personally, and developing materials that could be used to help them learn about the love of Jesus Christ.
 They prioritize communicating the Gospel in the heart language of the people, and utilizing simple and reproducible church planting methods.

-Heritage was T’s church home before they were married.
-Now they have five children, who were all born in Asia.
+Heritage was T’s church home church before he was married.
+Now he and his wife have five children, who were all born in Asia.
 Due to security concerns, their name and location cannot be included here.
-For more information, or to receive updated information on how to pray for T&J and the Tai Dam people, please contact the director of missions at Heritage.
+For more information, or to receive updated information on how to pray for T&J and the Tai Dam people, please contact the Director of Missions at Heritage.

 In 1997 the Methodist United in Prayer organization (MUIP) was established to renew the sister church relationship between Florida and Cuba churches.
 Victorious Heritage Church, Heritage’s sister church in Cuba, is located just outside of Matanzas in Dubrocq, and is being led today by Pastor Yosvani Pupa Alba and his family.
 It is a very vibrant church that is growing beyond measure.
 They have entered a new era of worship and faith.
 Heritage members and staff have visited several times over the past years since travel to Cuba has been opened up for Americans.
-Tim Harrigan has been serving as our ambassador in Christ and has been a blessing to pastors .
+Tim Harrigan has been serving as Heritage's ambassador in Christ and has been a blessing to pastors .
 Tim visits them every year and is always looking for people to join him on his next trip to Cuba.

 Along with another missionary family living in the same village in Northern India, Harrison and Taylor minister to locals by empowering women through teaching them marketable textile skills.
 They run a small decorative textile business, provide health care coverage and engage local families in prayer while spreading the Gospel of Jesus Christ.
 Their mission is to empower people through a kingdom minded business model that can change the course of poverty and injustice.

-Radical Life Ministries, led by Pastor David and Pamela Knapp, is a church planted in Jaco Beach, Costa Rica, on the Pacific coast side.
+Radical Life Ministries, led by Pastor David Knapp and his wife Pamela, is a church planted in Jaco Beach, Costa Rica, on the Pacific coast.
 One of the main areas of outreach for them is a squatters’ village in a river bed inhabited primarily by Nicaraguan refugees.
 In 2006 they began to minister to approximately 70 children that live there.
 The children currently receive one meal a week, Bible teaching, and support for their studies in the form of tutoring, school uniforms, and school supplies.
-In addition, there are sever outreach activities during the year through the local community as well as mission teams.
+In addition, there are several outreach activities during the year through the local community as well as mission teams.
 RLM has recently completed the building of a new church facility that serves as a light to the community for the communication of the Gospel of Jesus Christ.
 Future plans include beginning the construction and staffing of the Pacific Bible College to train indigenous pastors and leaders to carry the Good News of the Gospel into the community.